BoxLang 🚀 A New JVM Dynamic Language Learn More...

 "settings": {

-provider : "openai",
+"provider" : "openai",

-// The API Key for the provider
+// The default API Key for the provider

-apiKey : "",
+"apiKey" : "",

 // The default request params to use when calling a provider